egelke/aarch64/01. HelloWorld/README.md

     bl WriteFile
 ```

 Once in a function, which registers may you use?
-You definitely may use the `x0`-`x7` registers in any why you like, but since they are used for function parameters I tend to only use them for that purpose (even the "spare" registers).
+You may use the `x0`-`x7` registers in any why you like, but since they are used for function parameters I tend to only use them for that purpose (even the "spare").
 That make the code a little more readable, and we can use all the readability we can get when it comes to assembly.

 Registers `x9`-`x15` are unsaved scratch registers, free to use without any constraints but they may be altered when returning from a function.
 You can't not assume that any of the registers in this range will remain the same after you return from a function (i.e. after a `bl` instruction).

-Registers `x19`-`x28` are persistent, but require specific actions before usage.
+Registers `x19`-`x28` are persistent, but you are supposed to safeguard the current value before using them.
 This is not covered in this lesson, for that you need to wait until the next lesson where I explain this together with chained functions.

 ## Conclusion